Super-Dainiu/blog/content/blog/linprog/index.md

 - Can we find positive $\alpha_k$?
 - Can we reduce $\mu^k$?

+Both answers are YES.
+We will go through Lemma 4.1 and Theorem 4.2 to prove this.

 **Lemma 4.1 (Lemma 14.2 in Numerical Optimization)** If $(x, y, s) \in \mathcal{N}_{-\infty}(\gamma)$, then, $\|\Delta X\Delta S e\|\le2^{-3/2}(1+\dfrac{1}{\gamma})n\mu$.